An Israeli airstrike hits central Beirut for the first time in nearly a year of conflict

-JERUSALEM (AP) — The first apparent Israeli airstrike on central Beirut in nearly a year of conflict leveled an apartment building early Monday, hours after Israel hit targets across Lebanon and killed dozens of people as Hezbollah sustained a string of blows to its command structure, including the killing of its leader, Hassan Nasrallah.
+JERUSALEM (AP) — The first apparent Israeli airstrike on central Beirut in nearly a year of conflict leveled an apartment building early Monday, hours after Israel hit targets across Lebanon and killed dozens of people as Hezbollah sustained heavy blows to its command structure, including the killing of its leader, Hassan Nasrallah.

-The airstrike hit a multi-story residential building, according to an Associated Press journalist at the scene.
-Videos showed ambulances and a crowd gathered under the building.
+The airstrike hit a multistory residential building, according to an Associated Press journalist at the scene.
+Videos showed ambulances and a crowd gathered near the building in a mainly Sunni district with a busy thoroughfare lined with shops.

+The airstrike killed at least one person and wounded 16, said an official with Lebanese Civil Defense, who spoke on condition of anonymity because he was not authorized to speak to the media.
+He said the person killed was a member of the al-Jamaa al-Islamiya, or the Islamic Group, a Sunni political and militant group that is allied with Hezbollah.

+The group is not known to have played any meaningful role in the current conflict between Israel and Hezbollah.

+A Palestinian leftist faction in Lebanon said three of its members were killed in the airstrike.
+The Popular Front for the Liberation of Palestine said in a statement early Monday that its military and security commanders in Lebanon, and a third member were killed in the attack.

-In the past week, Israel has frequently targeted Beirut’s southern suburbs, where the Lebanese militant group Hezbollah has a strong presence - including a major strike on Friday that killed Nasrallah - but had not hit locations near the city center.
-The area where the strike took place is a primary Sunni district with a busy thoroughfare lined with shops and residentials buildings.
+In the past week, Israel has frequently targeted Beirut’s southern suburbs, where the militant group Hezbollah has a strong presence — including a major strike on Friday that killed Nasrallah — but had not hit locations near the city center.

-Hezbollah also confirmed that Ali Karaki, another senior commander, died in an airstrike Friday strike that killed Nasrallah.
+Hezbollah also confirmed that Ali Karaki, another senior commander, died in the strike that killed Nasrallah.
 Israel says at least 20 other Hezbollah militants were killed, including one in charge of Nasrallah's security detail.

 The Israeli military previously said it also carried out another targeted strike on Beirut, but did not immediately provide details.